The Otherside (album)

-The Otherside is the second studio album and third overall album by American country artist Cam.
+The Otherside is the second major-label studio album and third overall album by American country artist Cam.
 It was released by RCA/Triple Tigers on October 30, 2020, five years after her previous album Untamed.

 The album broadens Cam's musical stylings, with some tracks including electronic, R&B and soft rock elements paired with her trademark acoustic country pop.
 Songwriting collaborators on the record include Jack Antonoff and the late Avicii as well as Sam Smith and Harry Styles, who Cam toured with in 2017 and 2018 respectively.

 Background

 Cam released a song titled "Road to Happiness" that failed to chart, resulting in her parting ways with her record label Arista Nashville in 2018.
 On June 29, 2020, Cam subsequently signed a record deal with Triple Tigers in partnership with RCA Records who moved forward with plans to release The Otherside, with Cam citing the desire to move to a label who took greater care of their artists.
 In a statement, Triple Tigers executive Norbert Nix explained that "When I heard Cam's new music, I was moved and inspired.
 She has an identifiable, world class voice and her songs are crafted with experience, emotion and strength.
 She is at the apex of her creative journey and it's an honor to work with an artist of her caliber and to partner with our good friends at RCA Records New York to showcase her talents to the world."

 Of the large gap between Untamed and The Otherside, Cam told Rolling Stone Country that the album had "been evolving slowly, but there was never a dramatic shift or a change in content...
 I just had more time to tinker."
 Of the album's sonic range, she explained that "What Tyler and Jeff and I set out to do was make a vocal album [that is] about me using all the colors I have to tell those stories."